The possibility of SARS-CoV-2 having Antibody-Dependent Enhancement (aka ADE) looked pretty real, to me.

 - Cytokines essentially steer the strategy of WBCs (activation/direction/activity)

-- I found this too confusing to wade into
+- I found this a bit too confusing to wade into

 - Some sort of immune-cell suppression effects